-- ▲ Performance of impairment reviews to assess the carrying value of goodwill (see note 11). - ▲ In valuing goodwill and intangible assets, management has made certain assumptions in terms of cash flows attributable to cash generating units to which goodwill and intangibles have been allocated.
+- Performance of impairment reviews to assess the carrying value of goodwill (see note 11). - In valuing goodwill and intangible assets, management has made certain assumptions in terms of cash flows attributable to cash generating units to which goodwill and intangibles have been allocated.
 As a result, estimates of future cash flows are required, together with an appropriate discount factor for the purpose of determining the present value of the future cash flows.
-The basis of review of the carrying value of goodwill and intangibles is detailed later in the accounting policies section. - ▲ Estimates of inventory recoverability.
-Management review ageing of inventory, movement levels throughout the year and forecast future usage levels to set an adequate inventory provision to cover obsolete inventory lines.
+The basis of review of the carrying value of goodwill and intangibles is detailed later in the accounting policies section. - Estimates of inventory recoverability.
+Management reviews ageing of inventory, movement levels throughout the year and forecast future usage levels to set an adequate inventory provision to cover obsolete inventory lines.
 Management also calculates a general stock provision over slow moving stock based on last usage dates.
-Stock that has not been used for over two years is provided for in full and stock that has not been used for more than one year, but has been used within the last two years, is provided for at fifty percent.
-Factors that could impact estimated demand and selling prices are the timing and success of technological developments, competitor actions, supplier prices and economic trends.
-The carrying value of gross stock, before the stock provision, at the year end was £3,116,000 (year ended 31 March 2015: £3,033,000). - ▲ The Group holds a 51% share in a joint venture in China, Minguang-Tricorn Tubular Products (Nanjing) Limited.
-The Group accounts for the joint venture under the equity accounting method rather than full consolidation, on the basis that no one party to the venture has sole authority for decisions reserved for the Board.
+Stock that has not been used for over two years is provided for in full and stock that has not been used for more than one year, but has been used within the last two years, is provided for at fifty per cent Factors that could impact estimated demand and selling prices are the timing and success of technological developments, competitor actions, supplier prices and economic trends.
+The carrying value of gross stock, before the stock provision, at the year end was £3,285,000 (year ended 31 March 2016: £3,116,000). - During the year the Group increased its holding and now holds a 63% share in a joint venture in China, Minguang-Tricorn Tubular Products (Nanjing) Limited.
+The Group accounts for the joint venture under the equity accounting method rather than full consolidation, on the basis that no one party to the venture has sole authority for decisions reserved for the Board, as detailed in note 14.